 How can doulas, midwives, prenatal yoga teachers, birth professionals, & family/friends

 honor the sorrow associated with such a private loss?

 All are invited to join Amy Wright Glenn for

-a 2-hour training on Holding Space for Early Loss.
+a 90-minute self-guided training on Holding Space for Early Loss.

 *Recent research regarding early loss